Google

 What’s Special About Peek-a-Boo

-There are several factors that we think make Peek-a-Boo special; this article explains some of the decisions behind Peek-a-Boo’s design philosophy and why Peek-a-Boo has been maintained, updated, and used for nearly one and a half decades.
+There are several factors that we think make Peek-a-Boo special; this article explains some of the decisions behind Peek-a-Boo’s design philosophy and why Peek-a-Boo has been maintained, updated, and used for more than two decades.

 Clarkwood Software & Virtual Cruelty